How Can Airbags Injure You During a Car Accident?

 You Are Not Wearing Your Seat Belt

-If you aren’t wearing your seat belt, the risk of injury increases if an airbag deploys after an accident.
+If you aren’t wearing your seat belt, the risk of injury increases if an airbag deploys after a car accident.
 Therefore, it is important to make sure that you are always properly restrained whenever you are driving or riding in a vehicle.
 This is true whether you are riding in the front or in the backseat.

 The Airbag Was Not Installed Properly